-Active addiction is a dangerous place.
-Inpatient (residential) treatment at CeDAR offers the safest environment for anyone diagnosed with alcohol or drug addiction to find recovery.
+Active addiction is dangerous.
+Overdose and other lethal conditions are common when someone is experiencing continued substance abuse.
+Inpatient addiction treatment at CeDAR offers the safest environment for anyone diagnosed with an alcohol or drug use disorder to find recovery.
 We will work with you to structure a clear and effective addiction treatment plan to stabilize your life.
 CeDAR provides a multidisciplinary team of licensed addiction treatment professionals, including:

 Those who come to CeDAR for inpatient treatment may also struggle with mental health issues related to substance use.
 You’ll get to address these issues with your treatment team.
 Together, you can build strategies for dealing with co-occurring mental health disorders like: